achirala/OIPs/OIPS/oip-draft-credit/oip-draft-credit.md

 Custom Rule (contract)

-    A rule to execute as ExTx (signed by user).
+    A rule to execute as Executable Transactions (hereto referred to as ExTx), signed by the user.

 Credit (contract)

-    Calculates an amount to send from budget holder contract to user.
+    Calculates an amount to send from Budget Holder contract to user.

 Token Rules (contract)